ag533/EvaluateArithmeticExpressionTree/README.md

 ```
 Note I am creating spaerate classes so that they can be used independently in other class anad can be maintained and extended if necessary.
 ```
+3. Added the test case that was asked in the assert statement.
+For testing I might have used Junit tests but I am not adding then as this might take more than the given time.
+Although I have tested few cases by chnaging values in the given test case.